 Looking for printable cleaning checklists for every room in your house?
 You’ve found them!
-Here you’ll find a daily, weekly, monthly, and even Spring Cleaning routines to incorporate in your house cleaning schedule.
+Here you’ll find daily, weekly, monthly, and even Spring Cleaning routines to incorporate into your house cleaning schedule.

 Have you ever spent a few hours or even an entire day cleaning the house, only to look around and feel like you didn’t get anything done?
 Try adding these to your house cleaning schedule.
-You’ll get more done in less time, and you’ll know nothing got overlooked.
+You’ll clean more in less time, and you’ll know nothing got overlooked.

-The great thing about using a checklist is knowing that you aren’t forgetting any steps.
+The great thing about using a checklist is that you don’t forget any steps.
 If you get interrupted while cleaning — and, if you’re a parent, you know interruptions are almost guaranteed — you can easily pick up right where you were without skipping a thing.

-- Make them reusable.
-Print the ones you want to use in your house cleaning schedule, then put them in plastic page covers.
+Make them reusable.
+Print the checklists you want to use in your house cleaning schedule, then slip them into plastic page covers.
 As you work, cross items off with a dry-erase pen or crayon, then wipe the page when you’re done.

 Weekly House Cleaning Checklists

 Use these as part of your house cleaning schedule, whether you prefer doing one room a day or doing them all on the weekend.
 You’ll work faster, clean more thoroughly, and know you didn’t overlook a thing.

 Spring Cleaning is an enormous task, so it’s easy to feel overwhelmed.
 The routines below break it down into manageable steps.
 You don’t have to wait until Spring to do them, though.
 Use these checklists to deep clean your home any time of year!